slior/adrflow/doc/adr/7-Defining_Customizations.md

 On the other hand, there's the motivation to keep the tool simple enough, so configuration is minimal, but still expressive.

 We can always start with a limited definition, but with an eye for further extensions.
 In any case, we'd like customizations to happen in a consistent and uniform manner.

+This in a sense extends/generalizes the [decision to allow more permissive file names](3-Allow_More_Permissive_File_Names.md) by simply allowing any kind of customized file names, when working with the file name customization.

 ## Decision
 In order to enable future extensions, we'll choose a customization method based on JS-based extensions.